open-energy-transition/grid-mapping-starter-kit/README.md

 # Grid Mapping Starter Kit
-**Contains a starter kit for Electrical Transmission Grid Mapping in OpenStreetMap by combining Osmose with JOSM*Ü
+**Contains a starter kit for Electrical Transmission Grid Mapping in OpenStreetMap by combining Osmose with JOSM**

 _The content of this repository is still under development and may significantly change over time._